hishamelbaz/big-mac/README.md

 #### Hotkey Window

 Show and hide iTerm2 terminal using a hotkey.
+This can be done by following the below steps:
+1. `iTerm2 > Preferences > Profiles > Select Profile > Window > Style - Full-Width Top of Screen`
+2. `iTerm2 > Preferences > Profiles > Select Profile > Window > Screen - Screen with Cursor`
+3. `iTerm2 > Preferences > Profiles > Select Profile > Window > Space - All Spaces`
-This can be set by checking `iTerm2 > Preferences > Keys > HotKey > ☑️ Show/hide all windows with a system-wide hotkey`
+4. `iTerm2 > Preferences > Profiles > Select Profile > Keys > ☑️  A hotkey opens a dedicated window with this profile > Configure Hotkey Window > Add Hotkey`
+5. `iTerm2 > Preferences > Appearance > ☑️  Exclude from Dock and ⌘-Tab Application Switcher`

 #### Setting Key Bindings